 Most gasoline-powered portable generators need to be turned off and cooled down for at least 20 minutes every six to 12 hours in order to refuel them.
 For anyone on a ventilator or who needs an oxygen concentrator working constantly, that refueling time can present a major challenge.
 Anyone using a home dialysis machine or a nighttime medical device also needs to ensure that their generator has a long enough runtime to complete the medical device’s run cycle.

-Propane or natural gas generator provide more unlimited runtimes, although achieving this with propane takes some preparation.
+Propane or natural gas generator can provide longer runtimes, although achieving this with propane takes some preparation.
 For propane generators to run continuously, it is necessary to either have an enormous propane tank – infeasible for most people – or two have two propane tanks connected via a stop-valve.

 Even in these cases, though, portable generators can succumb to overheating – especially if they are running close to their rated wattages.
 A standby generator connected to a natural gas line is the safest bet for anyone who needs continuous electricity, such as for a ventilator.
 The benefit to these generators is that they can easily run for days on end during power outages from major natural disasters.